Count Dracula: Novel

 In Dracula, the eponymous vampire has decided to move from Transylvania to London.
 He summons Jonathan Harker, a newly qualified English solicitor, to provide legal support for a real estate transaction overseen by Harker's employer.
 Dracula at first charms Harker with his cordiality and historical knowledge, and even rescues him from the clutches of the three female vampires in the castle.
-In truth, however, Dracula merely wishes to keep Harker alive long enough to complete the legal transaction and to learn as much as possible about England.
+In truth, Dracula wishes to keep Harker alive long enough to complete the legal transaction and to learn as much as possible about England.

 Dracula leaves his castle and boards a Russian ship, the Demeter, taking along with him 50 boxes of Transylvanian soil, which he needs to regain his strength and rest during daylight.
 During the voyage to Whitby, a coastal town in northern England, he sustains himself on the ship's crew members.
 Only one body is later found, that of the captain, who is found tied up to the ship's helm.
 The captain's log is recovered and tells of strange events that had taken place during the ship's journey.
 Dracula leaves the ship in the form of a dog and runs up the 199 steps to the graveyard of St Mary's Church in the shadow of the Whitby Abbey ruins.

 Soon, the Count begins menacing Harker's fiancée, Wilhelmina "Mina" Murray, and her friend, Lucy Westenra.
 There is also a notable link between Dracula and Renfield, a patient in an insane asylum overseen by John Seward, who is compelled to consume spiders, birds, and other creatures—in ascending order of size—to absorb their "life force".
 Renfield acts as a kind of sensor, reacting to Dracula's proximity and supplying clues accordingly.
-Dracula visits Lucy's bed chamber on a nightly basis, draining her of blood while simultaneously infecting her with the curse of vampirism.
+Dracula visits Lucy's bed chamber nightly to drain her of blood while simultaneously infecting her with the curse of vampirism.
 Not knowing the cause for Lucy's deterioration, her three suitors – Seward, Arthur Holmwood and Quincey Morris – call upon Seward's mentor, the Dutch doctor Abraham Van Helsing.
 Van Helsing soon deduces her condition's supernatural origins, and tries to keep the vampire at bay with garlic.
 Nevertheless, Dracula attacks Lucy's house one final time, killing her mother and transforming Lucy herself into one of the undead.